 Section 8 Eviction Notice

-Grounds for Eviction
+The Grounds for Possession

-2. The Section 8 notice needs to show that the tenant has breached the conditions of the tenancy agreement, any term or condition of the tenancy agreement that is seen to have been broken constitutes a breach.
-The most common type of breach is the non-payment or late payment of rent, however, damage to the property, unsociable conduct, and subletting are also grounds for a possession order.
+The Section 8 notice needs to show that the tenant has breached the conditions of the tenancy agreement, any term or condition of the tenancy agreement that is seen to have been broken constitutes a breach.

-3. To make a Section 8 form valid, the landlord must state which grounds the tenant has breached according to Schedule 2 of the Housing Act 1988
+To make a Section 8 form valid, the landlord must state which grounds the tenant has breached according to Schedule 2 of the Housing Act 1988.
+All Section 8 forms require the landlord to specify the grounds they are citing as reason for eviction.

 When commencing court action it is important to understand which grounds for eviction are mandatory and which are discretionary.
-Under Schedule 2 of the Housing Act 1988, these fall into 2 main categories and are listed below
+Under Schedule 2 of the Housing Act 1988, these fall into 2 main categories and are listed below.

 Mandatory Grounds – this covers Grounds 1 to 8 and if one of these grounds is cited on a Section 8 form the court must grant possession to the landlord.